pinecone-io/examples/learn/README.md

 1. a Pinecone account, represented by an API key
 1. a place to run the example Notebooks.
 In this case, we'll be using Google Colaboratory

 ## Step 1.
-Create a Pinecone account.
+Create a Pinecone account

-These example notebooks require Pinecone API key to run, because they create and query Pinecone vector database indexes.
+These example notebooks require a Pinecone API key to run, because they create and query Pinecone vector database indexes.

 Pinecone offers a generous free tier that's ideal for learning and experimenting, and even building applications that leverage vector databases.

 Head over to [the Pinecone dashboard](https://app.pinecone.io/) and create a new account, which you can do in under a minute.

 ## Step 2.
-Get your Pinecone API key
+Get your Pinecone API key and environment value

 On the left-hand side of the Pinecone dashboard, click the API Keys header.
 You'll have a default API key already available. **_Your API Key is a secret - don't share it or commit it to version control_!**

 ![Get your Pinecone API key](./images/pinecone-api-keys.png)

+Remember to take note of your environment too, for example: `us-west4-gcp-free`.
+You'll need this environment value when initializing Pinecone in any project.

 ## Step 3.
 Run a notebook via Google Colaboratory